immonex/kickstart/src/readme.txt

 == Description ==

-immonex Kickstart provides customizable components for integrating imported **OpenImmo®-based property offers** in real estate websites built on **multi-purpose themes** in an easy and visually appealing way.
+immonex Kickstart provides customizable components for integrating imported **OpenImmo®-based property offers** in real estate websites built upon **multi-purpose themes** in an easy and visually appealing way.
 Beyond that, it's also a framework for add-ons, separate plugins that extend the functionality on the same foundation.

 tl;dr
 - See it in action at [base.immonex.one](https://base.immonex.one/)!
+- Install the free [Team add-on](https://wordpress.org/plugins/immonex-kickstart-team/) for extended real estate agency/agent data handling and property related contact forms.
-- Download a compatible OpenImmo import plugin and example data at [immonex.dev](https://immonex.dev/) (free of charge for testing/development).
+- Download a compatible OpenImmo import plugin [2] and example data at [immonex.dev](https://immonex.dev/) (free of charge for testing/development).
 - Read the [docs](https://docs.immonex.de/kickstart/) for detailed usage/customization instructions.

+= immonex® =

 **immonex** is an umbrella brand for various real estate related software solutions and services with a focus on german-speaking markets/users.

 = OpenImmo® =

 [OpenImmo-XML](http://openimmo.de/) is the de-facto standard for exchanging real estate data in the german-speaking countries.
-Here, it is supported by almost every common software solution and portal for realtors (import/export interfaces).
+Here, it is supported by almost every common software solution and portal for real estate professionals (as import/export interfaces).

 Plugins like immonex OpenImmo2WP [2] are used to import OpenImmo-XML data into the specific WordPress/theme/plugin data structures of the destination site.